adamlevi87/project-5-app/README.md

 All required scripts (`initialize.sh`, `generate-env.sh`, etc.) and Skaffold commands are executed **from inside the CentOS VM**.

+Depends on your setup:
+I have saved my local Kubernetes configuration at:
+/home/centos/.kube/minikube/config
+You need to create a context called "dev-local" so the initialize.sh script will work: kubectl config --kubeconfig=/home/centos/.kube/minikube/config set-context dev-local \
+  --cluster=minikube \
+  --user=minikube \
+  --namespace=default

+For kubectl to work:
+export KUBECONFIG=/home/centos/.kube/minikube/config

+(Managed Separately on purpose [Control when working with the 2nd K8s {the EKS}] - if needed add the details to your default k8s config)

 ---

 ### ⚙️ General Requirements